vkocubinsky/SublimeTableEditor/README.md

 ### Keep space left

-Some time you do not like remove leading space from data in a column, as in below example
+Some time you do not like remove leading space from a data in a column, as in next example